blixxurd/user-portal/server/README.md

 ### Prefab Controllers

 #### API Controller
 Intended to be extended.
+Currently unused.
 This controller is built primarily to handle logic that occurs when a user requests an API route.
 In a perfect world, this will be the only controller loaded into your route files.

 #### UserController
 Handles the creation, updating, modification, and everything else around the User and Profile models.